What Is Christian Counseling? Is Faith-Based Therapy Right for Me?

 What Is Pastoral Counseling?

-Pastoral counseling can refer to a few different things.
-It can refer to the informal and free counseling you get when you meet with a spiritual leader in your faith community.
+Pastoral counseling can refer to the informal free counseling you get when you meet with a spiritual leader in your faith community.
 It can also refer to something much more formal.

-Many faith leaders seek training in therapy to better serve members of the congregation who are in crisis or who are struggling with mental health issues.
-Some actually become licensed therapists, while others become certified by the Association for Clinical Pastoral Education.
+Many faith leaders seek training in therapy to better serve members of their congregations who are in crisis or who are struggling with mental health issues.
+Some become licensed therapists, while others become certified by the Association for Clinical Pastoral Education.
 Some certified pastoral counselors continue in their role as faith leaders, while some open a private practice.

-Certified pastoral counselors are trained to address behavioral health issues, though not to the same level as a pastoral counselor who also has licensure as a therapist.
+Certified pastoral counselors are trained to address behavioral health issues, though not to the same level as pastoral counselors who also have licensure as therapists.
 In a few states, pastoral counselors can obtain independent licensure like therapists do.
+Their focus is usually to counsel clients who want faith-based mental health support.

-Seeing a pastoral counselor can be a great choice when you’re struggling with issues at the intersection of spirituality and mental health, such as confronting your mortality, coping with the loss of a loved one, or going through a spiritual or existential crisis.
-This is especially true if you can find a pastoral counselor whose spiritual orientation and approach is in alignment with yours.
+Seeing a pastoral counselor can be a great choice when you’re struggling with issues at the intersection of spirituality and mental health, such as your mortality, the loss of a loved one, or a spiritual or existential crisis.

 What Is Faith-Based Therapy?